vale-adrian/interactive_fibonacci_spiral/README.md

 ## Note

 The spiral will get tighter and tighter as you go higher in the Fibonacci sequence, thus becoming harder to visualize.
 I recommend using the zooming tool to zoom in on the central spiral to watch it closely.
+This code generates upto 80th Fibonacci number and its corresponding geometrical visualization, but this value can be increased by setting the desired value of the variable 'MAX_N'.